Danny Kirwan: Other sessions: Chris Youlden, Tramp

 After leaving Fleetwood Mac, Kirwan worked with Chris Youlden of Savoy Brown on his 1973 solo album Nowhere Road.
 In 1974, Kirwan worked again with Mick Fleetwood at Southern Music Studio in Denmark Street, London, in recording sessions for the second album of London-based blues band Tramp.
-The band's bass player, Bob Brunning, said Kirwan seemed to have recovered from his Fleetwood Mac traumas.
-He remembered him being "extremely friendly and cooperative" and said he was a pleasure to work with.
-Kirwan played with Tramp in a 1974 BBC Radio One live broadcast to promote the album.
-Tramp later performed a few live shows with Kirwan on guitar and Fleetwood as one of the drummers.
+Kirwan played with Tramp in a 1974 BBC Radio One live broadcast to promote the album, and Tramp later performed a few live shows with Kirwan on guitar and Fleetwood as one of the drummers.

 Solo albums, 1975–1979

 Guided by ex-Fleetwood Mac manager Clifford Davis, Kirwan recorded three solo albums for DJM Records between 1975 and 1979.
 These albums showed a gentler side of his music, as opposed to the blues guitar dynamics of his Fleetwood Mac years.
 The first of these, Second Chapter [1975], exhibited various musical influences, including a style close to that of Paul McCartney later in his Beatles career.
 Many of the songs were very simple musically, with little more than infectious melody and basic lyrics to sustain them.
-Lyrical themes rarely ventured beyond love.
 A Rolling Stone review of Bare Trees in 1972 commented on the similarity of Kirwan's musical style to Paul McCartney's.
 Kirwan said in 1997 that McCartney had been one of his early influences.

 Midnight in San Juan [1976] featured a reggae-inspired cover of the Beatles' "Let It Be", which was released as a single in the US.
-Otherwise, Kirwan tended towards simpler tunes and dispensed with the heavy production that had dominated his previous album.
-The lyrics were still mostly about love, but were less cheerful than before, with growing themes of loneliness and isolation, such as on the closing track, "Castaway".
+Otherwise Kirwan tended towards simpler tunes and dispensed with the heavy production that had dominated his previous album.
+The lyrics were still mostly about love, but were less cheerful than before, with growing themes of loneliness and isolation, as in the closing track, "Castaway".
 One song, "Look Around You", was written by fellow Mac refugee Dave Walker, with whom Kirwan had worked in Hungry Fighter a couple of years previously.

 Kirwan's last album, Hello There Big Boy!, recorded in London in January 1979, featured guitar contributions from his Fleetwood Mac replacement Bob Weston on two tracks, "Getting the Feeling" and "You".
 Weston said later, "As an experience it was difficult.
 Danny was barricaded in a womb of studio baffle boards much of the time.
 He had become totally reclusive.
 Danny appears to have played rhythm guitar on that album, but he couldn't handle the lead guitar work.
 It was evident he'd fallen totally apart."